 1. Ethical and Existential Imperatives

-It’s not easy for educational institutions to revise their offerings, but ethical and existential issues compel us to act.
+It’s not easy for educational institutions to revise curricula, but ethical and existential issues compel us to act.

 That is, if schools declare in their mission statements that they will prepare graduates for professional careers, but the degrees they confer don’t deliver on that promise, then their failing is, in my view, unacceptable.
 Eventually, institutional researchers will discern such poor performance, and then program funding may be withdrawn.

-In other words, the changes I propose to DMA programs can not only help schools achieve their missions and doctoral candidates reach their goals but also contribute to the financial sustainability of DMA-granting schools.
+In other words, the changes I propose to DMA programs can not only help music schools achieve their missions and doctoral candidates reach their goals but also contribute to the financial sustainability of DMA-granting institutions.

 2. Quality Enhancement